LesterGallagher/LesterGallagher.github.io/_drafts/the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 And you're done!

 To edit you're pages I recommend [forestry.io](https://forestry.io/ "https://forestry.io/").
 To get started with foresty.io, click "login" and then "login with github".
-Import your github repository and you can start adding pages.
-If you want to learn more
+Import your github repository as a jekyll project and you can start adding pages.
+If you want to learn more check out the [documentation](https://forestry.io/docs/welcome/ "https://forestry.io/docs/welcome/").

 ## Note to programmers